top of page

 The play highlights poetic elements of mysticism that many modern day Jews might find unfamiliar and offers non-Jewish patrons a delightful view into the vibrancy and banter alive within the "big tent" of synagogue life.

 Another "immersive" BSB production, The Tenth Man will be performed at B’nai Israel Synagogue in Council Bluffs, IA.
-The setting becomes another character-- fully alive and realized-- transporting (not encroach upon) the audience, more deeply connecting them to the characters, emotions, and humor of the play.
+The setting becomes another character-- fully alive and realized-- transporting (not encroaching upon) the audience, more deeply connecting them to the characters, emotions, and humor of the play.

 Reserve_10MAN23